 13. Dream big dreams

 At the Pikes Peak writers conference three years ago, I had a fun conversation with uber-agent Donald Maas.
 Don had just told a room full of writers that self-publishing was a fine option if they didn't want to sell any books.
 Later that night, we crossed paths at dinner.
 I told him I thought he was underestimating the impact self-published authors would have on the publishing industry.
 He told me he thought I was delusional.
 When someone doubts me, I feel energized.
 To have vision - to see what doesn't yet exist - that's delusional.
 Be delusional.
 What's your vision?
 Know that every NY Times bestseller was absolutely nuts to write a book.
 Most books fail, so common sense would advise getting a job at McDonalds instead.
 Three months ago, three years after my conversation with Mr. Maas, Inc. Magazine named Smashwords to its INC 500 list of America’s fastest-growing companies in recognition of indie authors at Smashwords who sold over $30 million worth of books at retail last year.
-Who’s delusional now?
+Who’s delusional now?15.
+Embrace your doubters

 They know not of what they speak.
 They’re delusional too.
 They can't yet see what you see.
 They can't see what' s in your imagination.
-Give ‘em a hug.
+Give ‘em a hug.16.
+Celebrate your fellow authors’ success

 Your fellow authors' success is your success, and yours theirs.
 When you achieve success, do everything you can to pause a moment and lift up your fellow authors to join you.
-A journey shared is more satisfying than a journey alone.
+A journey shared is more satisfying than a journey alone.17.
+Past success is no guarantee of future success

 I think about this a lot at Smashwords.
 The world is cyclical.
 You’ll have ups and downs.
 When you’re having a great run, enjoy it, soak it in, bank it, pay off debts and build your savings for a rainy day.
 The rainy day will come.
 And then keep working.
 Never stop sprinting as fast as you can in the direction of your dreams.